thefinn93/peer-by-email/README.md

 is generated).

 ## SentryDSN
-If you define `exports.sentryDSN`, any errors will be sent to that Sentry DSN.
+If you define `exports.sentryDSN` and install `raven` (`$ npm install raven`), any errors will be sent to that Sentry DSN.
 For more info about Sentry, see [getsentry.com](https://getsentry.com).
 If you leave this value out, errors will still be printed to the console, they just wont be sent anywhere else.

 # Contributing
 Pull requests and bug reports are always nice.
 I make no promises about actually fixing reported